OpenBudget/budgetkey-data-pipelines/README.md

 ## Developing a new pipeline

 - Read about `datapackage-pipelines` [here](https://github.com/frictionlessdata/datapackage-pipelines)
-- Install this package (`budgetkey-data-pipelines`) using the instructions in the Quickstart section below
+- Install this package (`datapackage-pipelines-budgetkey`) using the instructions in the Quickstart section below
 - Try to understand where is the change that you want to make supposed to reside?
     - Is it related to one of the existing pipelines?
     - Is it something new altogether?